-Sod cutters can be rental from equipment rental businesses or home improvement stores such as Home Depot.
+Sod cutters can be rented from equipment rental businesses or home improvement stores such as Home Depot.

 Installing sod is easy – plant it green side up!
 That’s a common joke around professional landscapers.

-The process really IS simple, but it needs to be done right to ensure best results.
+The process really IS simple, but it needs to be done right to ensure the best results.